psi-4ward/mqtt-s7-connector/CONFIG_YAML.md

 ```

 ### `unit_of_measurement` option
 This is only for Home Assistant.
-It will add an additional unit of measurement to the data.
+It will add an extra unit of measurement to the data.
 ```yaml
 state:
     plc: DB56,REAL10,